FAQ: Quantcast Data

 Why is Quantcast's proprietary real-time data a stronger source to reach audiences than ACR alone?

-While TV content has grown exponentially in the last few years, there are now over 800k individual program titles in the U.S. alone (per Nielsen); it’s dwarfed by digital environments, where there are over 200M active websites (not counting individual pages) that are available on the open web.
-That means that more real life is happening in digital than TV environments.
+While TV content has grown exponentially in the last few years, there are now over 800k individual program titles in the U.S. alone (per Nielsen).
+This dwarfs digital environments, where there are over 200M active websites (not counting individual pages) available on the open web.
+That means that more real life is happening in digital environments than in TV environments.
 Advertisers need to think beyond the flatscreen in the living room to understand and engage with today's connected consumers.
-This requires a multi-signal approach (i.e., Quantcast's) to understand consumer behaviors and preferences across digital touchpoints rather than just TV viewing behavior alone.
+This requires a multi-signal approach (i.e., Quantcast's) to understand consumer behavior and preferences across digital touchpoints rather than relying solely on TV viewing behavior.

 Can I upload first-party data?